ludocracy/dry-draw/README.md

 - expression testing area - fold away when not in use?
   - add 'param' class to text inside input?
   - add hover effect on param menu items to highlight .param text inside input
-- text area input for raw svg file
+- replace svg input box with code mirror in xml mode
 - detect parameters button
   - use javascript to detect params in text
   - generate params menu